 When medical providers make errors prescribing or administering medication, the consequences are often severe and can be fatal.
 Every year, medication errors cause 7,000 to 9,000 deaths in the United States.
 If you or a loved one are suffering from the aftermath of a medication error, the Buchanan Firm can help.
-Our team understands and has successfully pursued several cases involving medication errors, including in-hospital overdose.
+Our injury lawyers in Grand Rapids understand and has successfully pursued several cases involving medication errors, including in-hospital overdose.
 Our team knows both the law and medicine and has experienced medical professionals a phone or Zoom call away to evaluate potential medical malpractice cases involving medication error.
 With our expertise and resources, we will make sure you receive the reimbursement you deserve, so you can recover fully.

 Medications can be dangerous if dispensed in the wrong dose or when they’re given with other drugs.
 They can occur in a hospital, pharmacy, nursing home, or any other healthcare setting, and are most common during the prescribing stage.
 Medication errors can include monitoring errors, prescription errors, and administration errors.

 The most common scenarios of medication error include: